nguy/PyRadarMet/README.md

 zdrcal.py – Routines to calculate ZDR offset of a dual-polarimetric radar.
 This is called
               by an executable called cal_zdr.

+BeamBlock - A class that allows the calculation of the geometric beam blocking

 ## Installation
 As of now, I have used these as a standalone package that was not installed.